aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{% alert color="primary" %}}

 This document describes the changes to the Aspose.Cells API from version 8.6.3 to 8.7.0 that may be of interest to module/application developers.
-It includes not only new and updated public methods, added & removed classes etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.
+It includes not only new and updated public methods, added and removed classes, etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added APIs**
 ### **Support for PDF Optimization**
 Aspose.Cells APIs already provide the feature of converting spreadsheets to PDF.
 With this release of the API, users can now [optimize the resultant PDF size](/cells/java/save-excel-into-pdf-with-standard-or-minimum-size/) as well.
-Aspose.Cells for Java 8.7.0 has exposed the PdfSaveOptions.OptimizationType property along with PdfOptimizationType enumeration in order to facilitate the users to choose the desired optimization algorithm while exporting spreadsheets to PDF format.
-There are 2 possible values for the PdfSaveOptions.OptimizationType property as detailed below.
+Aspose.Cells for Java 8.7.0 exposes the `PdfSaveOptions.OptimizationType` property along with the `PdfOptimizationType` enumeration in order to facilitate users in choosing the desired optimization algorithm while exporting spreadsheets to PDF format.
+There are two possible values for the `PdfSaveOptions.OptimizationType` property as detailed below.

-1. PdfOptimizationType.MINIMUM_SIZE: Quality is compromised for the resultant file size.
+1. `PdfOptimizationType.MINIMUM_SIZE`: Quality is compromised for the resultant file size.
-1. PdfOptimizationType.STANDARD: Quality isn't compromised so the resultant file size will be large.
+2. `PdfOptimizationType.STANDARD`: Quality isn’t compromised, so the resultant file size will be large.

 Following is the simple usage scenario.